+The Elections Department will do periodic updates of the vote count.
 Once all provisional ballots and vote-by-mail ballots are processed and precinct supplies are sorted through to ensure all ballots are accounted for, a final count of ballots will take place.
-The time and date of any update and the final count will be posted on our website.